 Just down the road on the way to Louisburgh, you’ll find the glorious Bertra Beach.
 If the feet are feeling a bit swollen, what better place to get the blood going again.

 You will also have a cracking view of Croagh Patrick from this strand.

 You can glance up at the mountain you have just conquered and with great pride, officially knock that hike off your Ireland bucket list… We actually have a full guide to Bertra Beach here, including tides and parking.

 Is the tide fully in at Bertra?
 No worries, try Old Head beach down the road, near to Louisburgh.

-This is another stunning beach with equally as impressive views of Croagh Patrick, albeit from a different persepective.
-You can try paddleboarding here as well if you are still in the mood for action!
+This is another stunning beach with equally as impressive views of Croagh Patrick, albeit from a different perspective.
+You can try paddle boarding here as well if you are still in the mood for action!

 As luck would have it, we have a comprehensive guide to Old Head beach here.